We asked our Agile Coaches:

 And they answered:

 There is no Retrospective twice.
-I like to be creative and choose different kind of workshop tactics.
+I like to be creative and choose a different kinds of workshop tactics.
 Often the classical questions “What went well?
 What did not go well?
-What should we improve?” are hidden behind other questions, workshop formats or games.
-Foundation of my Retrospectives are: Safe and friendly environement (Vegas Rule).
-Liberating Structure working mode, clear definition of action items and different time frames (look back on the last Sprint, last months, last year)
+What should we improve?” are hidden behind other questions, workshop formats, or games.
+The Foundation of my Retrospectives is: Safe and friendly environment (Vegas Rule).
+Liberating Structure working mode, clear definition of action items, and different time frames (look back on the last Sprint, last months, last year)

 I strife to ask different questions every time.
 Nothing is boring people more than the same question every two weeks.
 Most of all I feel that it often leads to similar answers every time.

-In sprint retrospectives we try to find ways to increase effectiveness and quality.
+In Sprint Retrospectives we try to find ways to increase effectiveness and quality.
 There are many formats how to run an agile retrospective and I always like to try out new things with my team.
-In the end, as a facilitator my overall goal is to keep the grouped focussed and help them to get to a concrete result.
-This could be a backlog item for an upcoming sprint, an adjustment of our definition of done or a new working agreement for us as a team.
+In the end, as a facilitator, my overall goal is to keep the group focussed and help them to get to a concrete result.
+This could be a backlog item for an upcoming sprint, an adjustment of our definition of done, or a new working agreement for us as a team.
 I like to call the agreements or actions “experiments”.
-At the beginning of each retrospective we review our experiments and decide together if we want to continue, consider it successful or abandon it.
-This way we never loose track of what we decided to try out and always check if our measures had the expected impact.
+At the beginning of each retrospective, we review our experiments and decide together if we want to continue, consider it successful or abandon it.
+This way we never lose track of what we decided to try out and always check if our measures had the expected impact.

 There are many different ways to conduct an agile retrospective.
 Thematic or open retrospectives, working with metaphors and symbols, etc.

 How to run a retrospective and make it interesting - not ask the same question every time - is the part that's the challenge.
-Changing the style, the format, raising interest and shifting the mindset of the participants is what gets good results.
-From using online tools, different props, different retrospective ideas and making the retro engaging is what makes a good retro.
+Changing the style, the format, raising interest, and shifting the mindset of the participants is what gets good results.
+Using online tools, different props, different retrospective ideas, and making the retro engaging is what makes a good retro.